Foundation in Cognitive Behaviour Therapy: Continuing Professional Development Unit

 Relevant core professions include qualifications as a clinical psychologist, mental health nurse, occupational therapist, psychiatrist, social worker, accredited counsellor, health visitor and school nurse

-Am I eligible to join the Foundation if I work as a counsellor?
+Am I eligible to join the Foundation Programme if I work as a counsellor?

 If you are an accredited member of the British Association for Counselling and Psychotherapy (BACP) this classes as a core profession and you would not have to complete a KSA (see above).
 If you are not an accredited counsellor but have gained a level 3 counselling certificate and have had over 2 years of face-to-face contact with people with mental health difficulties, then you can gain access to the course by completing the KSA.

-Does the course allow me to become accredited as a cognitive behavioural therapist?
+Does the Programme allow me to become accredited as a cognitive behavioural therapist?

-What do I have to do to pass the Foundation?
+What do I have to do to pass the Foundation Programme?

 How many people are on each intake?

-The intake of students for each course is intentionally small to allow for greater support from the course tutors.
-The student numbers vary, but are no greater than 20.
+The intake of trainees for each course is intentionally small to allow for greater support from the course tutors.
+The trainee numbers vary, but are no greater than 20.

 Is there an interview?

-Eligible applicants will be invited to short interview with the course team before being offered a place on the Foundation.
+Eligible applicants will be invited to short interview with the course team before being offered a place on the Foundation Programme.